Program Leadership

 Erin Philpott, DO, Program Director

-Dr. Philpott speaks Spanish and is an avid traveler.
-She spent time abroad working as a Medical Consultant at Whakatane Hospital in New Zealand.
-In her free time, Dr. Philpott enjoys spending time with her family, gardening, Alpine and Nordic skiing, mountain biking, running, backpacking and rafting.
+Dr. Philpott is a native of the Four Corners region.
+She speaks Spanish and enjoys spending her free time with family, gardening, Alpine and Nordic skiing, mountain biking, running, backpacking, and rafting.

 Michelle Martin-Thompson, MD, Associate Program Director